-Ghana Police Service has a well structured organogram which makes their work, duties and services easy to carry out.
-If there is lack of clarity in the division of labor, then the work flow will be faulty and chaotic.
+Ghana Police Service has a well-structured organogram which makes their work, duties and services easy to carry out.
+If there is lack of clarity in the division of labour, then the workflow will be faulty and chaotic.

 The Deputy IGP and the DG are tasked with the supervision of activities of the regional commanders of police.
 There is a Regional Commander for every regional police division who is in charge of all operational and administrative duties.